 From Fact: Doing Without Even After You Win

 Lots imagine how great it would be to have met one or all of the Beatles.
 What fun to find common ground with that irreverent lot, but here’s the thing, a massive thing.
 We of stateside spoilage had not a thread in common with these or any Liverpool boys or girls, virtually all of whom knew life in the rawer than we of comparative, if sustained, privilege, ever would.
 Did postwar Yanks experience rationing, meatless most days, endless austerity as did all four Beatles plus pop faves off the Isles we thought spoke for us?
 They might not have remembered the war but sure understood scarcity of necessaries afterward.
 Bombs had stopped falling, but still was shortage of most staples, this to gruel another nine-at-least years, time aplenty for Beatles and contemporaries to know want as way of life.
 How did they respond to us who had things so easy?
 Brits still in the 1960’s were rags beside Yank riches, us swimming in gravy from babyhood.
 All who grew up in England after the war knew what it was to be without.
 They’d darn a sock rather than toss it away and buy a new pair.
 Everything was had in minimum.
 Kids swapped toys for sweets, soap was precious, “Make Do and Mend” meant patches on clothes and forget embarrassment because all your mates endured a same thing.
 Think life was markedly better by the swinging sixties?
 Not so pampered Americans would notice.
 Look close at English films from after the war, and years after, to see dimes stretch to dollars, putting on appearance of prosperity where really there wasn’t any.
 1963’s Children of the Damned is a UK home movie for how desolate life still was long after Britain had “won” its war.
-I use parentheses for fact the country went flat broke financing what in many ways was pyrrhic victory.
+I use quotations for fact the country went flat broke financing what in many ways was pyrrhic victory.
 Yes, they were free and no longer nightly blitzed, but who financed their defense?
 Us Yanks, us who boomed after the surrenders and never had things so good as we would for generations to come.

 Not Much of a House, We'd Say, but Postwar Blighted Britishers Were Thankful to Get It